 Rospert earned a bachelor’s of Urban Planning degree at the University of Cincinnati’s College of Design, Architecture, Art and Planning, summa cum laude, where she was an office member of the Planning Student Organization and avid volunteer.
 She is currently a tutor for Rothenberg Elementary and a 5 year veteran of community beautification efforts across Cincinnati.

-Kelly D. Robinson is the Cradle to Career Network Associate for StriveTogether, a subsidiary of KnowledgeWorks.
-As the Network Associate she works to support the more than 90 communities who have joined the Cradle to Career Network to date.
+Kelly D. Robinson is Senior Project Manager of the Cradle to Career Network for StriveTogether, a subsidiary of KnowledgeWorks.
+As Senior Project Manager she works to support communities who have joined the Cradle to Career Network.
 This support includes handling general StriveTogether inquiries, managing the Partner Portal, planning and execution of Network events, with special focus on the Annual Convening, and Network communications.

 Kelly joins StriveTogether from Children, Inc. where she served as a Mayerson Service Learning Initiative Coordinator.
 Before Children, Inc., Kelly held communications positions at The Center for Closing the Health Gap in Greater Cincinnati and Powers Agency.
 Kelly has a B.S. degree in Broadcasting from Belmont University and a M.A. degree in Television, Radio & Film from Syracuse University.

-Kelly is active in her community as a committed volunteer with Give Back Cincinnati, membership director for Give Back Beyond Cincinnati which focuses on national/international service travel and as a board member of the Avondale Community Council.
+Kelly is active in her community as a committed volunteer with Give Back Cincinnati and as a board member of the Avondale Community Council.

 Heidi has spent her career working in education.
 She spent six years teaching fourth and fifth grade students in a public school district outside of Boston, Massachusetts.
 During her time as a teacher, Heidi specialized in integrating student identified as difficult or hard-to-reach, English language learners and student with learning disabilities into her mainstream classroom.